 I lead the nation in hip resurfacing.
 I began performing metal-on-metal total hip resurfacing arthroplasty (HRA) in 1999.
-With the retirement of Dr. Harlan Amstutz, I now have the longest track record of performing this operation in the United states.
-I have performed over 3500 HRA, which is the fourth largest series in the world.
-In the rare patients that are not resurfacing candidates, I perform large metal bearing total hip replacements (THR).
-Patients who are worried about rare adverse metal wear failures can choose a ceramic / cross-linked polyethelene THR also done using a minimally invasive technique.
+With the retirement of Dr. Harlan Amstutz, I now have the second (to James Pritchett in Seattle) longest track record of performing this operation in the United States.
+I have performed over 7000 HRA, which is the second-largest series in the world (to Ronan Treacy in Birmingham England).

 I have pioneered many advances in hip resurfacing:

-- The worlds first fully porous uncemented components
+- The world’s first fully porous uncemented resurfacing components

-- Prevention of of early femoral failures (current rate of 0.15%)
+- Prevention of early femoral failures (current rate of 0.15%)

 - Elimination of acetabular fixation failures in dysplasia (none since 2007)

-- Intraoperative x-ray technique for achieving accurate acetabular component position
+- Intraoperative X-ray technique for achieving an accurate acetabular component position

 - Minimally invasive posterior approach (4inch incision)

 - Outpatient surgery (no hospital stay)